wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/collaborative-slam.rst

 *  The odometry feature ``use_odom:=true`` does not work with these bags.

-   The |ros| bags used in this example do not have the necessary topics recorded for the odometry feature of collaborative visual SLAM.
+   The ROS 2 bags used in this example do not have the necessary topics recorded for the odometry feature of collaborative visual SLAM.

    If the ``use_odom:=true`` parameter is set, the ``collab-slam`` reports